ClaireLee22/Generate-TV-Scripts/README.md

 - Preprocess the data
   - Transform words to ids
   - Tokenize punctuation
-- Create
+- Create lookup table
-- Build the network
+- Build RNN
-- Train the network
+- Train RNN
-- Make predictions
+- Generate TV script

 ### Project Results
+- Generated TV script for a scene at Moe's Tavern successfully.
+- Need to get more data to train to get a better results.

 ## Getting Started
 ### Prerequisites